Startup incubators and accelerators

 NEXT Startup Ventures is an Amsterdam-based accelerator and early-stage investor.
 Through it, hands-on entrepreneurs are available to advise on software-driven startups that solve real problems, helping startups find the right business model.

 Some startup accelerators focus on entrepreneurs and companies whose main business falls within a particular sector, industry or special field.
 This list highlights some of those programmes serving Amsterdam and beyond.

 Techstars offers three-month accelerator programmes to gain funding, mentorship and access to the Techstars network.
-They’re currently accepting applications for several different programmes, as listed on view the Techstar website.
+They’re currently accepting applications for several different programmes, as listed on view the Techstars website.

 Startup in Residence is an innovative accelerator that’s a collaboration between the City of Amsterdam and participating startups.
 The project invites Dutch and international startups to devise solutions for social issues in the city.